danielwilhelm/R-CS-ranks/README.md

 regressions involving ranks, e.g. rank-rank regressions that are popular in applied work in economics.

-The commands are based on recent work developing these procedures and their theoretical properties.
+The functions are based on recent work developing these procedures and their theoretical properties.
 The confidence sets for ranks are based on [Mogstad, Romano, Shaikh, and Wilhelm (2023)](https://doi.org/10.1093/restud/rdad006) and [Bazylik, Mogstad,